deepfakes/faceswap/README.md

 ## Help I need support!
 ### Discord Server
-Your best bet is to join the [Faceswap Discord server](https://discord.gg/FdEwxXd) where there are plenty of users willing to help.
+Your best bet is to join the [FaceSwap Discord server](https://discord.gg/FdEwxXd) where there are plenty of users willing to help.
 Please note that, like this repo, this is a SFW Server!

-### Faceswap-Playground
+### FaceSwap-Playground
-Alternatively, you can post questions in the [Faceswap Playground](https://github.com/deepfakes/faceswap-playground).
+Alternatively, you can post questions in the [FaceSwap Playground](https://github.com/deepfakes/faceswap-playground).
 Please do not post general support questions in this repo.

 ## Donate
-The developers work tirelessly to improve and develop faceswap.
+The developers work tirelessly to improve and develop FaceSwap.
 Many hours have been put in to provide the software as it is today, but this is an extremely time-consuming process with no financial reward.
 If you enjoy using the software, please consider donating to the devs, so they can spend more time implementing improvements.

 ### @torzdf ###
- There is very little faceswap code that hasn't been touched by torzdf.
-He is responsible for implementing the GUI, FAN aligner, MTCNN detector and porting the Villain, DFL-H128 and DFaker models to faceswap, as well as significantly improving many areas of the code.
+ There is very little FaceSwap code that hasn't been touched by torzdf.
+He is responsible for implementing the GUI, FAN aligner, MTCNN detector and porting the Villain, DFL-H128 and DFaker models to FaceSwap, as well as significantly improving many areas of the code.

 **Bitcoin:** 385a1r9tyZpt5LyZcNk1FALTxC8ZHta7yq